University of Toronto, Centre for Planetary Sciences

 I am always happy to talk to you if you have questions about my research or the field in general.

 I divide my time between the Scarborough (UTSC) and St. George (downtown) campuses of the University of Toronto.
-Typically you can find me at UTSC Monday-Wednesday, and downtown Thursday-Friday.
+Typically you can find me at UTSC Tuesdays and Wednesdays, and downtown Mondays and Fridays.
+On Thursdays I alternate between the two.
 My UTSC office is SW504E in the Science Wing and my downtown office is 1202C in the McLennan laboratory tower.

 If I am not in my office, just drop me an email.